ktorio/ktor-documentation/topics/client-requests.md

 You can learn more from the [](client-serialization.md) help section.

 ### Form parameters {id="form_parameters"}
-The Ktor client provides the [submitForm](https://api.ktor.io/ktor-client/ktor-client-core/io.ktor.client.request.forms/submit-form.html) function for sending form parameters using both `x-www-form-urlencoded` and `multipart/form-data` types.
-The example below shows how to send form parameters encoded as `multipart/form-data`:
+The Ktor client provides the [submitForm](https://api.ktor.io/ktor-client/ktor-client-core/io.ktor.client.request.forms/submit-form.html) function for sending form parameters using the `x-www-form-urlencoded` type.
+There also exists [submitFormWithBinaryData](https://api.ktor.io/ktor-client/ktor-client-core/io.ktor.client.request.forms/submit-form-with-binary-data.html) for the `multipart/form-data` type.
+The example below shows how to send form parameters encoded as `x-www-form-urlencoded`:
 * `url` specifies a URL for making a request.
 * `formParameters` a set of form parameters built using `parameters`.